pingidentity/pingfederate-go-client/configurationapi/docs/ApcToPersistentGrantMapping.md

 ### NewApcToPersistentGrantMapping

-`func NewApcToPersistentGrantMapping(id string, authenticationPolicyContractRef ResourceLink, attributeContractFulfillment map[string]AttributeFulfillmentValue, ) *ApcToPersistentGrantMapping`
+`func NewApcToPersistentGrantMapping(authenticationPolicyContractRef ResourceLink, attributeContractFulfillment map[string]AttributeFulfillmentValue, ) *ApcToPersistentGrantMapping`

 NewApcToPersistentGrantMapping instantiates a new ApcToPersistentGrantMapping object This constructor will assign default values to properties that have it defined,